Tadukoo/TadukooBibleBukkit/README.md

 * Enable or disable translations here.
 *(Note: You must still have the files for that translation or it won't work.)
 * KJV: true
-   * Enables or disables KJV.

 Upcoming Commands/Features
 --------------------------
-Get to Beta 0.2
-   * Deadline: July 19, 2014

 Finish the books of the Bible

 /bible config < setting > [ value ] [ config file ]